pcesarperez/Modding-never-changes/Modding never changes.md

 #### <a id="achievementJunkie"></a>4.4.3.
 For the achievement junkie in you

-If you have ever played _World of Warcraft_, you will know that there is a deep, ingrained part of your reptillian brain that generates a huge amount of endorphines every time you get an _Achievement unlocked_ message after fulfilling a series of tasks.
+If you have ever played _World of Warcraft_, you will know that there is a deep, ingrained part of your reptilian brain that generates a huge amount of endorphines every time you get an _Achievement unlocked_ message after fulfilling a series of tasks.

 I know what I am talking about.
 Trust me.

 Well, _there are_ achievements in _Fallout 3_, but they are not clearly visible after their first (and only) appearance.
-[This mod](http://www.nexusmods.com/fallout3/mods/11326/) (and [its fix](http://www.nexusmods.com/fallout3/mods/18678/)) lets you view all your achievements in the _Data_/_Notes_ section of your PipBoy, _from the beginning of your playthrough_.
-Be advised, for this creates the achievement list retroactively.
+[This mod](http://www.nexusmods.com/fallout3/mods/11326/) (and [its fix](http://www.nexusmods.com/fallout3/mods/18678/)) lets you view all your achievements in the _Data_/_Notes_ section of your Pip-Boy.
+However, be advised: the log gets installed only in a fresh playthrough, using the main Vault 101 start, not one of the alternate starts from FWE.

-1. Download _Personal Achievements Log v12_ from [_Personal Achievements Log_ page](http://www.nexusmods.com/fallout3/mods/11326/) with NMM.
+1. Download _Personal Achievements Log v12_ from [_Personal Achievements Log_](http://www.nexusmods.com/fallout3/mods/11326/) with NMM.
-2. Download _SeraphTCs Personal Achievements Log FIX_ from [_SeraphTCs Personal Achievements Log FIX_ page](http://www.nexusmods.com/fallout3/mods/18678/) with NMM.
+2. Download _SeraphTCs Personal Achievements Log FIX_ from [_SeraphTCs Personal Achievements Log FIX_](http://www.nexusmods.com/fallout3/mods/18678/) with NMM.
 3. Activate the mods in the same order you downloaded them.
 The fix should overwrite files from the main mod, as usual.
 4. The mod installs a number of `.esp` files, but we don't need all of them.
 Since we are using the GOTY version of _Fallout 3_, we only need `PAL - MERGED.esp`, so open the data folder (`[%STEAM_HOME%\steamapps\common\Fallout 3 goty\Data]`) and delete the following files:
 	* `PAL - BASE File.esp`